heptarch/heptarch.github.io/_posts/2022-11-10-kernel-integral.md

 $$

 with $\Im(\tau) > 0$ to ensure convergence.
-For our purposes, we note tat this is a product of functions which are *self-dual* under the Fourier transform, up to a change in their parameters:
+For our purposes, we note that this is a product of functions which are *self-dual* under the Fourier transform, up to a change in their parameters:

 $$